About

 Oyster Boys Conservation is forging a new path in marine restoration, identifying as a grassroots movement built on grit.
 For their spring 2025 merch drop, I created a visual identity that complements their existing brand while carrying a few key elements to the forefront— strength, momentum, and an untamed edge— all grounded in purpose.

 The centerpiece of the design features an osprey mid-flight, clutching a string of oysters—symbolizing resilience, restoration, and the wild harmony between predator and prey.
-This graphic, paired with a custom script wordmark and brand serif type drawn from maritime traditions, gives the artwork a bold, lived-in look that feels equally at home on a boat, a back road, or a city sidewalk—creating a versatile system that works across touchpoints.
+This graphic, paired with a custom script wordmark and brand serif type drawn from maritime traditions, gives the artwork a bold, lived-in look that feels equally at home on a boat, a back road, or a city sidewalk.

 To accompany the main artwork, I designed a modular "OBC" monogram inspired by traditional cattle brands and adapted from the Muara brand font.
-The result is a mark that feels rugged, modern, and unmistakably theirs—designed for scalability and recognition across digital and physical contexts.
+The result is a mark that feels rugged, modern, and very much theirs.

 Client